 From ransomware to social engineering, cybersecurity attacks plague healthcare organizations all too frequently.
 But the most common risk isn’t malicious actors trying to break in from the outside – more often than not, threats come from within an organization.
 The cost of insider threats can mount into the millions – and can lead to loss of patient trust.
 Shedding light on the monetary losses caused by insider breaches, Ponemon Institute has released its 2020 Cost of Insider Threats Global Report.

-This article details the types of insider threats that affect healthcare organizations, the financial impact, and best practices to safeguard patient data from risks that originate within a health system’s network.
+This article details the types of insider threats that affect healthcare organizations, the financial impact, and best practices to safeguard patient data from risks that originate within a health system or insurance provider’s network, whether that’s through an EHR like Cerner, a CRM like Salesforce, or applications like Office 365.
 According to the study, there are three types of insider threats:

 - The careless or negligent employee or contractor